 Sites #5 and #7 are located on the east fork of Firesteel Creek that begins north of Wessington Springs, South Dakota.
 The watershed size draining into Site #7 is 99,600 acres.
 Site #5 has an additional 20,120 acres for a total of 119,720 acres.
 The annual suspended sediment loss per acre on the east fork is less than the sediment loss on the west fork.
 There is little difference in the sediment loss per acre between these two sites.
 The total suspended solid load is actually higher for Site #7 than Site #5.
 There may be areas between the sites where the velocity of Firesteel Creek is reduced and the suspended sediment falls out of the water column.
 The increased concentrations at Site #7 may also be a result of sample collection location.
 Site #7 is located at a double culvert that increases the water velocity.
 The solids at this location are well mixed making it is easier to collect a sample from the entire water column.
 Site #5 is located at a bridge site that is deeper and has a slower velocity.
 Because the slower flow settles out the solids, the suspended solid concentrations were probably lower.
 Also the banks of the stream made it difficult to sample Site #5 during the high water.
-The samples were sometimes collected from the bridge making it difficult for the sampler to sample deeper than the a foot or two from the surface.

-The overall loss of nutrients is lower in the east fork than in the west fork of Firesteel Creek.
-However, there seems to be a sharp increase in the nutrient loss per acre from Site #7 to Site #5.
-The total phosphorus loss per acre in the additional 20,120 acres between Site #7 and Site #5 approximately doubles.
-The water quality sampling information showed that the concentrations at Site #7 were fairly stable throughout the year, while the concentrations at Site #5 increased from the spring (0.463 mg/L) to the summer (0.846 mg/L).
+The samples were sometimes collected from the bridge making it difficult for the sampler to sample deeper than the a foot or two from the surface sampling information showed that the concentrations at Site #7 were fairly stable throughout the year, while the concentrations at Site #5 increased from the spring (0.463 mg/L) to the summer (0.846 mg/L).
 This increase in Site #5 occurred with increases in water load.
 The total 1993 yearly loadings for Site #7 was 8,475 kilograms (18,687 pounds) and 18,004 kilograms (39,700 lb.) for Site #5.
 The fecal coliform concentrations are not as high at these sites when compared to other Firesteel Creek sites.
 However, the mere presence of the fecal coliform bacteria is an indicator of animal waste in the stream.
 Although sediment loss per acre did not increase at these two sites, increases were found in nutrient concentrations.
 Typically, sediment eroding off agricultural land carries large quantities of phosphorus.
-If the phosphorus increases and the sediment does not increase, the source of the grazing and livestock numbers in the area, animal waste appears to be the source of the nutrients.
+If the phosphorus increases and the sediment does not increase, the source of the phosphorus must be something other than sediment from agricultural lands.
+Due to the grazing and livestock numbers in the area, animal waste appears to be the source of the nutrients.